-7. After the epoxy has fully cured, remove the masking tape or T-pins used to hold the stabilizer in place and carefully inspect the glue joints.
-Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol.
+- 7. After the epoxy has fully cured, remove the masking tape or T-pins used to hold the stabilizer in place and carefully inspect the glue joints.
+Use more epoxy to fill in any gaps that were not filled previously and clean up the excess using a paper towel and rubbing alcohol. - 8.
+Installing the elevator using C.A glue as installing the aileron.